An estimated 9 million Americans live abroad and a large percentage establish bank accounts in their new home country.

 In the case of American retirees living outside the country, many even have their social security payments deposited directly into foreign accounts.
 Just how many people do this might surprise you.

 According to statistical data provided by the U.S. Social Security Administration, 645,926 payments were made to beneficiaries outside of the United States in February alone.
 Of that amount, 56,790 of those payments were sent to accounts in Mexico.

-What many Americans living abroad don’t realize is that they are required to complete an annual report to the U.S. Government if the value of their foreign accounts exceeds $10,000 USD at any time during the calendar year.
+What many Americans living abroad don’t realize is that they are required to complete an annual report to the U.S. Government if the value of their foreign accounts exceeds $10,000 USD at any time during the calendar year (the Bank Secrecy Act of 1970).
 This report is entirely separate from your income tax return.

 Who has to file?

 Taken directly from the filing instructions (FinCEN Form 114):

 A “United States person” that has a financial interest in or signature authority over foreign financial accounts must file an FBAR if the aggregate value of the foreign financial accounts exceeds $10,000 at any time during the calendar year.

 A “United States person” is defined as United States citizens (including minor children); United States residents; entities, including but not limited to, corporations, partnerships, or limited liability.